Club Dread: Critical reception

-Club Dread received mostly negative reviews.
-It has a score of 45 out of 100 on review aggregator website Metacritic based on 28 reviews.
-On Rotten Tomatoes, it has an approval rating of 29% based on 101 reviews.
-The site's critical consensus reads: "Comedy is too hit-or-miss in this slasher spoof".
 Dave Kehr of The New York Times wrote that "From Broken Lizard, the comedy troupe that delivered the low-budget sleeper Super Troopers in 2001, Club Dread is a disappointingly routine horror movie spoof that follows the well-worn path of the Scream and Scary Movie franchises".

-Critic Roger Ebert gave the film a rating of two-and-a-half out of five stars and wrote that "Whether it works or not is a little hard to say; like "Super Troopers" (2002), the previous film by the Broken Lizard comedy troupe, it has lovable performances, very big laughs, and then some down time while everybody (in the cast as well as the audience) waits to see what willhappen [sic] next".
+Critic Roger Ebert gave the film a rating of two-and-a-half out of 4 stars and wrote that "Whether it works or not is a little hard to say; like "Super Troopers" (2002), the previous film by the Broken Lizard comedy troupe, it has lovable performances, very big laughs, and then some down time while everybody (in the cast as well as the audience) waits to see what willhappen [sic] next".